Understanding cancer using small molecule anti-cancer drugs

 Most anti-cancer drugs kill cells via a death mechanism called apoptosis.
 This presents an issue, as many cancer types have, or develop, resistance to dying through this pathway.
 With Dr. Marwa Abdel Latif, we are pursuing the development of ferrocene-based anti-cancer drugs.
 Ferrocene is an organometallic compound containing iron.
 We hypothesize that the structure of ferrocene and its derivatives may alter the iron center’s ability to perform redox chemistry within cancer cells, and may lead to a type of cell death called ferroptosis.

 Using computational docking methods, we identified a novel site of interaction between BHPI and its protein target, Estrogen Receptor, distinct from the canonical estrogen binding site.
 Identification of this site has not been possible to-date with standard biochemical techniques.
-We hope to confirm this theoretical work in the lab in the future.
+This work was piloted as a part of a Course-based Undergraduate Research Experience in CHM 4730: Biochemistry Lab.

 We are attempting to develop and understand the impact of diverse course materials on students.
 There are two aims to this work.
 Firstly, we are working on developing materials that better link the biochemistry taught in the classroom to culture, ethics, social justice, and Detroit Mercy’s mission.
 This currently includes readings and reflective essays in class homework assignments called “Mission Moments” and “meet-a-scientist moments” where students are introduced to scientists with diverse identities.
 Secondly, using a survey instrument, we measure students’ changing perceptions about themselves as scientists, the difficulty of science, and the relevance of diversity, equity, and inclusion to science before and after the class.
 Finally, we have developed an interview protocol in the hopes of better understanding why we are seeing some of the changes in student opinion from pre- to post-survey.